hashicorp/consul/website/source/docs/agent/options.html.md

         that a client or server will retry internal RPC requests during leader elections.
 Under normal circumstances, this can prevent clients from experiencing "no leader" errors.
 This was added in Consul 1.0.
 Must be a duration value such as 10s.
 Defaults to 7s.

+    *   <a name="watch_soft_limit"></a><a href="#watch_soft_limit">`watch_soft_limit`</a> - Maximum
+        number of memdb nodes that can be watched by each blocking queries.
+Reaching this limit will switch from watching each individual entity matching the query to watching all changes for an entity type (ie: watching all service changes).
+This limits the number of goroutines spawned by each blocking query, however it may be detrimental on clusters where changes are very frequent.
+A warning is printed for queries reaching this limit.
+Defaults to 2048.

 * <a name="ports"></a><a href="#ports">`ports`</a> This is a nested object that allows setting the bind ports for the following keys: